 Conferences.
 The Hofstra University Cultural Center organizes and sponsors conferences on a variety of subjects.
 Beginning in 1982, annual presidential conferences have focused on the presidents who have held office since the formation of Hofstra University.
-Specifically, the conferences have examined the presidencies of Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.
-The theme of the 1987 Conference is the Presidency of Richard M. Nixon.
-Other scheduled Cultural Center events include a Conference on Immigration and Ethnicity, a Conference on The Modern Black Struggle for Freedom and Equality, a Conference on The Social Impacts of a Global Economy, a Conference on Group Defamation and Freedom of Speech, a Henry Moore Exhibition, and a British film festival.
+Specifically, the conferences have examined the presidencies of Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, and Richard M. Nixon.
+The 1989 Conference will focus on Gerald R. Ford, Other scheduled Cultural Center events include a Conference on Minorities in Higher Education, a Celebration of the Bicentennial of the French Revolution, a Retrospective Symposium on the Presidential Commission on the Status of Women, and a Symposium on Chocolate: Food of the Gods, which also will include a production of "The Chocolate Soldier" and a Chocolate Film Festival.